vilvadot/vilva.io/src/posts/2019/journey-start.md

 I often feel in some of this posts there is a lack of background so I will try to put mine as detailed as possible.
 I'm not starting from scratch at all.
 Actually it kinda feels like the past ~10 years I have been training for this:

-*   I worked as a freelance web developer/designer on pretty simple projects (Wordpress stuff, simple HTML + CSS etc..) from 16 to 21 in various degrees of intensity.
+*   I worked as a freelance web developer/designer on pretty simple product-building (Wordpress stuff, simple HTML + CSS etc..) from 16 to 21 in various degrees of intensity.
 During this time I learnt the basics of programming and design.
 *   On the side I usually did graphic design stuff and got to learn a good bunch about branding, color, composition etc... _(also how shitty freelance can be)_
 *   Studied Industrial Design Engineering at uni (not very useful, but 🤷🏻‍♂️)
 *   Co-founded a **marketing startup** where I got a ton of experience on **UI, UX, Branding, Business stuff, some Marketing stuff etc...**  _(also how shitty the startup world can be)_ and made it grow with my team (~15 people) to a good position until I decided to leave.